SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 The Putin Connection: Riley claims Vladimir Putin’s name was frequently mentioned by his adoptive parents during the 1980-1983 incidents.
 First of all, Putin has very limited English speaking skills.
 It’s not probably that he would be “hanging out” in the social circles of Sascha Riley’s father William Kyle Riley.
 At the time, Putin was a low-ranking KGB official in East Germany; he remained virtually unknown in the United States until his rise to power in 1999.
 There are no verified records of Putin ever visiting the United States in the early 1980s.
 During that time period, Putin was serving in Leningrad at the First Department as a counterintelligence agent.
 Putin was tasked with monitoring foreign officials—not recruiting Westerners.
 In the past, both Riley and Voldeng posted politically charged statements and rhetoric about Trump, Russia, and Putin.

 The Jim Jordan Timeline: Riley alleges Jim Jordan was a participant in the ring.
-However, in the early 1980’s Jordan was still in high school.
-In the mid-1980’s he attended University of Wisconsin-Madison.
+However, in the early 1980’s Jordan was attending Graham High School in Ohio.
+By 1982, he started attending University of Wisconsin-Madison, where he was a three-time All American and Two Time NCAA Division I wrestling champion.
 Riley alleges he was forced to fight Jordan in front of a group of people.
-At the time, Riley would have been 10 and Jordan 20 years old.
+At the time, Riley would have been approximately 10 years old while Jordan was 19.

 “So he assaulted me in front of a crowd, and I think that it was filmed, but I can’t swear that it was filmed, but it was in front of those 25 or 50 people. . .
 The reason that I remember Jim Jordan is first he stood out because he wasn’t that much,